awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-ec2.md

 **Default severity: Medium**

+#### <a name="recon-ec2-portscan_full"></a>

 This finding informs you that the listed EC2 instance in your AWS environment is engaged in a possible port scan attack because it is trying to connect to multiple ports over a short period of time\.
 The purpose of a port scan attack is to locate open ports to discover which services the machine is running and to identify its operating system\.

 #### <a name="recon-ec2-portscan_remediation"></a>

 **Remediation recommendations:**

-This finding is can be a false positive when vulnerability assessment applications are deployed on EC2 instances in your environment because these applications conduct portscans to alert you about misconfigured open ports\.
+This finding can be a false positive when vulnerability assessment applications are deployed on EC2 instances in your environment because these applications conduct portscans to alert you about misconfigured open ports\.
 If this is the case in your AWS environment, we recommend that you set up a suppression rule for this finding\.
 The suppression rule should consist of two filter criteria\.
 The first criteria should use the **Finding type** attribute with a value of `Recon:EC2/Portscan`\.
 The second filter criteria should match the instance or instances that host these vulnerability assessment tools\.
 You can use either the **Instance image ID** attribute or the **Tag** value attribute depending on which criteria are identifiable with the instances that host these tools\.
 For more information about creating suppression rules see [Suppression rules](findings_suppression-rule.md)\.

+If this activity is unexpected, your instance is likely compromised, see [Remediating a compromised EC2 instance](guardduty_remediate.md#compromised-ec2)\.

 ## Trojan:EC2/BlackholeTraffic<a name="trojan-ec2-blackholetraffic"></a>